The Archeological Resources Preservation Act, or ARPA, is the grand-daddy of the laws that protect artifacts. You need to understand what ARPA is.

-Do not let the beauracrats stop you from metal detecting in Massachusetts
+Do not let the laws scare you from enjoying the hobby.

-If you are a metal detectorist, or you are thinking of beginning the hobby, but afraid of all the laws and restrictions against metal detecting, let me say that you will be doing yourself a great disservice by not starting, or quitting the hobby.
+If you are a metal detectorist, or you are thinking of beginning the hobby, but afraid of all the laws and restrictions against the hobby, do not give into the beauracracy.
+If you do quit, that means the lawmakers win.

 Treasure Hunting EBooks